calving and knowing when your cow will calve is important

 During the Calving

-During cow calving the cow will stand or lie down
+During cow calving the cow will stand or lie down as often

 as she feels